-- 9) Data from waterfastness tests are reported in terms of three subjective classes: "high," "moderate," and "low."
-Both "water drip" tests and "standing water droplets/gentle wipe" tests are employed. - 10) Fluorescent brighteners (also called "UV brighteners," "optical brighteners," or "optical brightening agents" [OBA's]) are white or colorless compounds added to the image-side coatings of many inkjet papers - and nearly all "plain papers" - to make them appear whiter and "brighter" than they really are.
-Fluorescent brighteners absorb ultraviolet (UV) radiation, causing the brighteners to fluoresce (emit light) in the visible region, especially in the blue portion of the spectrum.
-Fluorescent brighteners can lose activity - partially or completely - as a result of exposure to light.
-Brighteners may also lose activity when subjected to high temperatures in accelerated thermal aging tests and, it may be assumed, in long-term storage in albums or other dark places under normal room temperature conditions.
+- 9) Data from water resistance tests are reported in terms of three subjective classes: "high," "moderate," and "poor."
+Both "water drip" tests and "standing water droplets/gentle wipe" tests are employed.
+See also: Henry Wilhelm (Wilhelm Imaging Research, Inc.); Richard Adams (Ryerson University); Ken Boydston (MegaVision, Inc.); and Charles Wilhelm (Wilhelm Imaging Research, Inc.): "Improved Water-Resistance Test Methods Utilizing a Multispectral Imaging System to Quantify Black and Color Ink Bleeding for Plain Paper Office and Legal Documents Printed With Pigment- and Dye-Based Inkjet Inks," Technical Program and Proceedings: IS&T NIP33: The 33rd International Conference on Digital Printing Technologies and IS&T Digital Printing for Fabrication 2017, Denver, Colorado; November 5-9, 2017. - 10) Optical Brightening Agents (OBA's) which are also called "UV brighteners" or "optical brighteners," are white or colorless compounds added to the image-side coatings of many inkjet papers - and nearly all "plain papers" - to make them appear whiter and "brighter" than they really are.
+Optical brighteners absorb ultraviolet (UV) radiation, causing the brighteners to fluoresce (emit light) in the visible region, especially in the blue portion of the spectrum.
+Optical Brightening Agents can lose activity - partially or completely - as a result of exposure to light.
+OBA's may also lose activity when subjected to high temperatures in accelerated thermal aging tests and, it may be assumed, in long-term storage in albums or other dark places under normal room temperature conditions.
 With loss of brightener activity, papers will appear to have yellowed and to be "less bright" and "less white."
 In recent years, traditional chromogenic ("silver-halide") color photographic papers have been made with UV-absorbing interlayers and overcoats and this prevents brighteners that might be present in the base paper from being activated by UV radiation.
 It is the relative UV component in the viewing illumination that determines the perceived "brightening effect" produced by fluorescent brighteners.
-If the illumination contains no UV radiation (for example, if a UV filter is used in framing a print), fluorescent brighteners are not activated and, comparatively speaking, the paper appears to be somewhat yellowed - and not as "white."
-This spectral dependency of fluorescent brighteners makes papers containing such brighteners look different depending on the illumination conditions.
-For example, prints displayed near windows are illuminated with direct or indirect daylight, which contains a relatively high UV component, and if an inkjet paper contains brighteners, this causes the brighteners to strongly fluoresce.
-When the same print is displayed under incandescent tungsten illumination, which has a low UV component, the brighteners have little effect.
-Another potential drawback of brighteners is that brightener degradation products may themselves be a source of yellowish stain.
+If the illumination contains no UV radiation (for example, if a UV filter is used in framing a print), optical brighteners are not activated and, comparatively speaking, the paper appears to be somewhat yellowed - and not as "white."
+This spectral dependency of OBA's makes papers containing such brighteners look different depending on the illumination conditions.
+For example, prints displayed near windows are illuminated with direct or indirect daylight, which contains a relatively high UV component, and if an inkjet paper contains OBA's, this causes the brighteners to strongly fluoresce.
+When the same print is displayed under LED or incandescent tungsten illumination, which have a low UV component, the brighteners have little effect.
+Another potential drawback of OBA's is that brightener degradation products may themselves be a source of yellowish stain.
 These problems can be avoided by not adding fluorescent brighteners to inkjet photographic papers during manufacture.
-When long-term image permanence is of critical importance - with museum fine art collections, for example - papers with fluorescent brighteners should be avoided where possible.
+When long-term image permanence is of critical importance - with museum fine art collections, for example - papers with Optical Brightening Agents should be avoided where possible.

-11) Although the waterfastness of the color image itself is very high with this paper, the absorbent paper base itself may become cockled, curled, and physically distorted after contact with water.
-For this reason, the waterfastness of this paper/ink combination is listed as "moderate."
+11) Although the water resistance of the color image itself is very high with this paper, the absorbent paper base itself may become cockled, curled, and physically distorted after contact with water.
+For this reason, the water resistance of this paper/ ink combination is listed as "moderate."